Delicious Grilled Prime Rib Roast Recipe

-Grilling a prime rib roast is a great way to cook it because it infuses the meat with the extra flavor of smoke from the grill.
+Grilling a prime rib roast is a great cooking method because it infuses the meat with the extra flavor of smoke from the grill.
 Make sure your grill can accommodate the size of your roast.
 You will want to cook it via indirect heat, so the grill needs to be large enough to have the roast on one half of the grill with the heat on the other half.

 How Long Do You Grill Prime Rib Roast?

-The most challenging part of cooking prime rib is the timing.
-As a general rule of thumb, for bone-in roasts, you should cook the roast for 12 to 14 minutes per pound.
+The most challenging part of cooking prime rib or standing rib roast is the timing.
+As a general rule of thumb, for bone-in roasts, you should cook the roast for 12 to 14 minutes per pound of the piece of meat.
 You should use an instant read thermometer to make the perfect roast every time.
 A prime rib roast can be cooked to any temperature you desire, depending on how well done you like your beef.
 Cook to 125 degrees F for rare, 135 degrees F for medium rare, or 145 degrees F for medium.